primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

     DELETE FROM employee WHERE dep_id=1

-Selects
+.. _queries:

+Queries
 =======

-The ``SELECT`` statement is the primary feature of the so-called :term:`data query language`, or DQL, subset of SQL.
-The ``SELECT`` is where we spend most of our time when using relational databases, and allows us to query for rows in a table.
+The key feature of SQL is its ability to issue queries.
+The ``SELECT`` statement is the primary language construct providing this feature, and is where we spend most of our time when using relational databases, allowing us to query for rows in tables.

-A simple illustration of a ``SELECT`` statement is in the figure below.
+An illustration of a ``SELECT`` statement is in the figure below.
 Like the ``UPDATE`` and ``DELETE`` statements, it also features a ``WHERE`` clause which is the primary means of specifying which rows should be selected.